 To measure virality, multiply the number of invitations the average customer sends by the conversion rate of invitations.
 A coefficient greater than 1 means that you gain an additional customer or more for every customer you acquire, but even a lower ratio is desirable.

 The first response time is the average amount of time it takes your customer support to respond to a case after it’s been filed by a customer.
-Shorter first response times directly correlate with customer satisfaction, but it’s more important to resolve issues quickly.
-There’s even a stronger link between the average resolution time and customer satisfaction and retention.
+Shorter first response times directly correlate with customer satisfaction, but resolving issues quickly is more important.
+There’s an even stronger link between the average resolution time and customer satisfaction and retention.

 1) Monthly recurring revenue (MRR) and related SaaS KPIs

 This is a measurement of how much revenue your customers generate in a single month; it does not include one-shot fees and special payments.
-The number should be tracked consistently, no matter how many pricing plans and billing cycles you have.
+The number should be tracked consistently, no matter how many SaaS pricing models and billing cycles you have.

-MRR is one of the major startup metrics for SaaS.
+MRR is one of the most important SaaS startup metrics.
 It is essential for understanding your business’ growth, and with a good handle on customer acquisition and churn rates, you can even use it to predict future revenue.

 The most straightforward way to calculate MRR is to summarize all the revenue you receive from your paying customers per month.
 Still, usually, SaaS companies need to calculate multiple MRR numbers, depending on the complexity of their businesses.
 To calculate net MRR, they should measure new MRR and churned MRR.
 If you have a pricing and packaging strategy to make additional profit from existing customers, you also need to calculate add-on MRR and factor it into net MRR: